Tropical storm and hurricane alerts issued for Jamaica and the Cayman Islands

 By Elisa Raffa and Allison Chinchar, CNN

-Potential Tropical Cyclone Eighteen has maximum sustained winds estimated to be 35 mph and is moving to the northeast at 7 mph.
-The disturbance sits 345 miles south of Kingston, Jamaica.
+Potential Tropical Cyclone Eighteen has maximum sustained winds estimated to be 35 mph and is moving to the north at 6 mph.
+The disturbance sits about 275 miles south of Kingston, Jamaica.
 The next name on the 2024 Atlantic hurricane list is Rafael.

 A hurricane watch has been issued for the Cayman Islands: Grand Cayman, Little Cayman and Cayman Brac.
 A tropical storm warning has been issued for Jamaica.